LiaScript/docs/README.md

 ```

                                --{{3}}--
-Thereby it does not metter how much spaces you add or how long the underscore lines are, both definitions will result in the same `textarea` input.
+Thereby, it does not matter how many spaces you add or how long the underscore lines are, both definitions will result in the same `textarea` input.

                                  {{3}}
 *******************************************************************************